microsoft/terminal/README.md

 > 👉 **Remember\!** Your contributions may be incorporated into future versions of Windows\!
 Because of this, all pull requests will be subject to the same level of scrutiny for quality, coding standards, performance, globalization, accessibility, and compatibility as those of our internal contributors.

-> ⚠ **Note**: the Command-Line Team are actively working out of this repository and will be periodically re-structuring the code to make it easier to comprehend, navigate, build, test, and contribute to, so **DO expect significant changes to code layout on a regular basis**.
+> ⚠ **Note**: The Command-Line Team is actively working out of this repository and will be periodically re-structuring the code to make it easier to comprehend, navigate, build, test, and contribute to, so **DO expect significant changes to code layout on a regular basis**.

 ## Communicating with the Team